alf45tar/Pedalino/README.md

 Boot procedure
 - On power on Pedalino will try to connect to the last know access point (fast double flashing led)
-- If it cannot connect to the last used access point it enters into Smart Config mode after 15 seconds (slow flashing led)
+- If it cannot connect to the last used access point within 15 seconds it enters into Smart Config mode (slow flashing led)
 - Start one of the tested apps to configure SSID and password
 - If it doesn't receive any SSID and password during the next 30 seconds it switch to AP mode (led off)
 - In AP mode Pedalino create a WiFi network called 'Pedalino' waiting connection from clients.
 No password required.
 Led is off until a client connect to AP.